HospitalNetwork-Workflow

 the following issues:

-missing values: the following values will be flagged as missing:
+missing values: the following values will be flagged as missing: actual missing values of the form

-"NA", "na", "Na", "N/A", "n/a", "N/a", "NaN")
+, character strings"NA", "na", "Na", "N/A", "n/a", "N/a", "NaN")

-character strings or empty quotes "", "''"
+, and empty character strings or empty quotes"", "''"

-discharge date of a stay anterior to its admission date.
+.discharge date of a stay anterior to its admission date.

 overlapping stays: TODO